jimfingal/node-skeleton/README.md

     npm install

+This command will:

+* Install required server node modules
+* Run the local version of bower to install the client bower modules
+* Run the r.js optimizer on the main client endpoint

 *Server*

 The server runs a basic setup with Express and Jade, and by default makes a websocket connection to all clients.
 For convenience, underscore and bunyan are also installed.